Menu

 • Semolina: Cooked in milk to create a thick, pudding-like base.

-• Flavorings: Candied orange peel, citron, vanilla, cinnamon, and sometimes sugar.
+• Flavouring: Candied orange peel, citron, vanilla, cinnamon, and sometimes sugar.

 • Outside: The dough is brushed with lard (traditionally) or butter to create the flaky texture.